Intramuscular Injection

 Nursing Alert;

-No more than 5ml Medication should be Injected into a single site for an Adult Client well- developed
+No more than 5ml of Medication should be Injected into a single site for an Adult Client well- developed

 If you Must inject more than 5ml of Medication,